Adoption Policy

 IACUC Policy

 Animals used in teaching and research are owned by Wayne State University.
 Upon completion of the animal's use in teaching or in a research project, animals such as dogs, rats, and some other species may be considered for adoption.
-WSU strongly encourages investigators to pursue the option of adoption of companion animals that are no longer appropriate for research and teaching.
+Wayne State University strongly encourages investigators to pursue the option of adoption of companion animals that are no longer appropriate for research and teaching.
 In all cases, the eventual disposition (transfer to another protocol, adoption, or euthanasia) of all animals used for teaching or research must be clearly stated within the approved IACUC protocol.
 Only those animals whose final disposition in an IACUC-approved protocol includes adoption may be considered for adoption.
 When adoption has been requested as a possible method of disposition in the IACUC-approved animal use protocol, whether adoption is the final disposition of the animal(s) will be decided on a case-by-case basis by the PI, in consultation with the Attending Veterinarian or his/her designee.
 The fiscal responsibility for all non-terminal research/teaching animals will remain the responsibility of the PI or his/her home department following the completion of the study or instruction until final disposition is accomplished.

 Only physically normal and socially adjusted animals will be considered for adoption.
 Animals that have been examined by a veterinarian and have been found free of any obvious physical abnormalities or obvious infectious disease that might affect its well-being or the well-being of other animals may be adopted.
 Examples of criteria for determining social adjustment will include animal's temperament and ease of handling.
 Animals must be adopted as personal or family pets only and may not be sold or used for exhibition or for human or animal consumption.